how do i find a business federal tax id number how do i find a business federal tax id number

 What is a federal tax ID number (EIN)?

-A federal tax ID number, or Employer Identification Number (EIN), is a unique nine-digit identifier assigned by the IRS to businesses.
+A federal tax ID number, or Employer Identification Number (EIN), is a unique nine-digit identifier the IRS assigns to businesses.
 It functions similarly to a Social Security number but is used for business operations, tax reporting, and compliance.

 Why do I need an EIN for my business?